Tips & Tricks¶

 Since Tor Browser is based on an older version of Firefox (usually the current ESR release), it does not always render HTML/CSS the same as other browsers (especially more recent versions of browsers).
 Therefore, we recommend testing all changes to the web application in the Tor Browser instead of whatever browser you normally use for web development.
 Unfortunately, it is not possible to access the local development servers by default, due to Tor Browser’s proxy configuration.

-To test the development environment in Tor Browser, you need to add an exception to allow Tor Browser to access localhost:
+To test the development environment in Tor Browser, you need to modify Tor Browser’s default settings to prevent localhost from being resolved by the proxy:

 Upgrading or Adding Python Dependencies¶